MatthiasWM/newt_dongle/Firmware/PiPico/README.md

  - [x] Implement a DELAY event (absolute time, number of bytes, flush FIFO)
  - [x] Implement a MNP scanner that can insert delays after a block is received
  - [x] Test with script
- - [ ] Clean up Workspace
+ - [x] Clean up Workspace
+ - [ ] UserInterface class to control LEDs and listen to buttons
+ - [ ] Optional firmware to reset Flash memory?
+Or any other way to reset it?
+ - [ ] MNP Filter that extracts Dock commands and data (takes care of negotiation, blocks, replies, checksums, resends)
+ - [ ] Matrix, a filter that routes data between multiple sockets
+ - [ ] Dock, a filter that understands and handles Newton Dock commands
+ - [ ] Async class for all things that take more time than we have in a slice
+    - [ ] Async log: logging via debugging serial port or to SD Card
+    - [ ] Async SD Card data and directory reading
  - [ ] Fill in missing documentation
- - [ ] Pipe should be able to handle block data in addition streaming data
+ - [ ] Pipe could be able to handle block data in addition streaming data
- - [ ] Check if we run on the PiPico1 for debugging, or the Dongle
+ - [ ] Verify that we actually run on a PiPico, and not a NewtCOM dongle
- - [ ] New project name: Firmware "NewtCOM", hardware "NewtCOM Dongle"
-   - GPIO29 IP Used in ADC mode (ADC3) to measure VSYS/3 *CONFLICTS* with HSKO on Dongle!
-   - GPIO25 OP Connected to user LED
-   - GPIO24 IP VBUS sense - high if VBUS is present, else low (but n.c. on Seeed module!)
-   - GPIO23 OP Controls the on-board SMPS Power Save pin (Section 4.4)

  ## Notes